Herbalife Nutrition (NYSE:HLF) Releases Q1 2022 Earnings Guidance

+Herbalife Nutrition (NYSE:HLF – Get Rating) last issued its earnings results on Wednesday, February 23rd.
+The company reported $0.57 EPS for the quarter, missing the Zacks’ consensus estimate of $0.64 by ($0.07).
+The company had revenue of $1.32 billion for the quarter, compared to analysts’ expectations of $1.36 billion.
+Herbalife Nutrition had a negative return on equity of 38.29% and a net margin of 7.71%.
+The business’s revenue was down 6.6% compared to the same quarter last year.
+During the same period last year, the business posted $0.71 earnings per share.
+On average, equities analysts expect that Herbalife Nutrition will post 4.21 EPS for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of HLF.
-Morgan Stanley lifted its position in shares of Herbalife Nutrition by 28.8% in the second quarter.
-Morgan Stanley now owns 317,348 shares of the company’s stock valued at $16,734,000 after buying an additional 70,957 shares during the last quarter.
-Bank of New York Mellon Corp lifted its position in shares of Herbalife Nutrition by 2.6% in the third quarter.
-Bank of New York Mellon Corp now owns 365,133 shares of the company’s stock valued at $15,473,000 after buying an additional 9,310 shares during the last quarter.
-Nuveen Asset Management LLC lifted its position in shares of Herbalife Nutrition by 15.0% in the fourth quarter.
-Nuveen Asset Management LLC now owns 269,813 shares of the company’s stock valued at $11,044,000 after buying an additional 35,206 shares during the last quarter.
-Cubist Systematic Strategies LLC lifted its position in shares of Herbalife Nutrition by 15.0% in the fourth quarter.
-Cubist Systematic Strategies LLC now owns 46,056 shares of the company’s stock valued at $1,885,000 after buying an additional 6,023 shares during the last quarter.
-Finally, Legal & General Group Plc lifted its position in shares of Herbalife Nutrition by 0.3% in the fourth quarter.
-Legal & General Group Plc now owns 177,023 shares of the company’s stock valued at $7,246,000 after buying an additional 448 shares during the last quarter.
+Several institutional investors have recently modified their holdings of the stock.
+Morgan Stanley increased its holdings in Herbalife Nutrition by 28.8% in the second quarter.
+Morgan Stanley now owns 317,348 shares of the company’s stock valued at $16,734,000 after buying an additional 70,957 shares in the last quarter.
+Bank of New York Mellon Corp grew its position in shares of Herbalife Nutrition by 2.6% in the third quarter.
+Bank of New York Mellon Corp now owns 365,133 shares of the company’s stock valued at $15,473,000 after purchasing an additional 9,310 shares during the period.
+Nuveen Asset Management LLC grew its position in shares of Herbalife Nutrition by 15.0% in the fourth quarter.
+Nuveen Asset Management LLC now owns 269,813 shares of the company’s stock valued at $11,044,000 after purchasing an additional 35,206 shares during the period.
+Cubist Systematic Strategies LLC grew its position in shares of Herbalife Nutrition by 15.0% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 46,056 shares of the company’s stock valued at $1,885,000 after purchasing an additional 6,023 shares during the period.
+Finally, Legal & General Group Plc grew its position in shares of Herbalife Nutrition by 0.3% in the fourth quarter.
+Legal & General Group Plc now owns 177,023 shares of the company’s stock valued at $7,246,000 after purchasing an additional 448 shares during the period.

 About Herbalife Nutrition (Get Rating)